Faith in Action: From Kicker to Picker (Part 1 of 2)

 New Attitude – New Aptitude

-When it comes to what we’re capable of, both as individuals and together, our perspective has become more prospective.
-The impossible has become achievable, as we’ve learned firsthand what a little elbow grease and F.I.A. (faith in action) can do do.
-Together, we turned clueless into a business!
+When it comes to what we’re capable of, both as individuals and together, our perspective has become more PROspective.
+The unknown has become achievable as we’ve learned firsthand what a little elbow grease and F.I.A. (faith in action) can do do!
+Together, we turned clueless into a business.
+It’s one of my Accidental Entrepreneur stories that begins with, "Once upon a time, we had a new home under construction..."

 Thinking outside the Budget Box

 While Craig and I were in the process of building our new home, furniture and decorating became just a few of our budget busters that required out-of-the-box thinking.
-So, I decided the most economical way to keep costs low would be to repurpose as many old pieces as possible.
+I decided the most economical way to keep costs low would be to repurpose as many old pieces as possible.
 That’s when a new designer, Melissa Lewis (Found Designs)* entered our world.
-In Melissa, we also ‘FOUND’ a new friend and a new purpose…or rather, a new repurpose.
+In Melissa, we also found a new friend and a new purpose…or rather, a new repurpose.

-A Pinterest Pupil & A Pawn Shop Pioneer
+Pinterest Pupil & Pawn Shop Pioneer

-As Melissa showed me the ropes of repurposing with the hired help of handymen she knew, Craig decided one day he wanted to learn the art of repurposing, too.
-He went to a pawn shop, returning home with a box of miscellaneous tools.
-He began tinkering in the garage with old and new wood scraps, teaching himself by trial and error (with some help from You Tube videos) how to build not only new furniture pieces, but also “upcycled” items (i.e., an old truck tailgate becomes a bar top for a man cave room).
+While our designer friend Melissa showed me the ropes of repurposing with the hired help of handymen she knew, Craig decided one day he wanted to learn the art of repurposing, too.
+After returning home from a pawn shop visit one day with a box of miscellaneous tools, he began tinkering in the garage with old and new wood scraps.
+With some help from watching YouTube videos, he began by trial and error teaching himself how to build furniture and “up-cycled” pieces.
+I began learning how to add rustic metal touches to some of the pieces and got lots of ideas for things to create from scouring Pinterest.

 Mr. and Mrs. Kicker Picker

-As we pioneered this new creative territory together, Melissa encouraged us both with helpful advice, design tips, and “You can do this!” cheerleading.
+As we pioneered this new creative territory together, Melissa encouraged us both with helpful advice, design tips, and her “You can do this!” enthusiasm.
 Before long, she was buying our pieces for her clients, and at her suggestion we decided to put some of our pieces in a rented booth space at an antique mall.
 We called our booth Hen House Co-Op, and during our first two years of booth-ing, Craig and I added more new skills to our learn-as-we-go repertoire:

-How to “style” (a/k/a “stage”) a booth to be welcoming and homey (Beginner Tip: Start by Googling “Styling ideas for décor”).
+• How to style (a/k/a “stage”) a booth to be welcoming and homey (Beginner Tip: Start by Googling “Styling ideas for décor”).

-How to create eye-catching “vignettes” (Beginner Tip: Search that word on Pinterest).
+• How to create eye-catching vignettes (Beginner Tip: Search that word on Pinterest).

 Shown below are some photos of the early days of our new business coming to life...and a TV news piece featured about Craig's new pickin' habit!

-In Part 2 of this blog, learn how our new "booth baby" grew up... into a store. :-)
+In Part 2 of this blog, learn how our new "booth baby" grew up... into a store! :-)